daddeo/rest-service/README.md

 # rest-service
 ---

-A simple REST service accepting a list of email addresses, in JSON format (see below), and return an integer indicating the number of unique email addresses.
+A simple Jersey REST service accepting a list of email addresses, in JSON format (see below), and return an integer indicating the number of unique email addresses.

 ### Input
 { "list": ["{email address}", "{email address}", ..., "{email address}"] }